skitscript/specification/readme.md

 #### Location

+Specifies the location that the dialog and menu options are presented within;
-Specify a background image; for example:
+for example:

-`Location: Example Background Name.`
+`Location: Example Location Name.`

-By default, the background is white.
+This usually, in practice, specifies a background image.
+This should be blank white until a location is specified.

 ### End-of-file handling